Triadelphia, West Virginia

 From the Census of 2000: Triadelphia had 406 Housing Units, a population of 817 people and a land area of 0.69 square miles [1.8 km²].
 This gives a density of 2.01 people per Housing Unit and 589 Housing Units per square mile [227.8 housing units/km²].

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Triadelphia and you need to be careful when comparing numbers between the censuses.
-More information about the nature of these the changes can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 Census and the 2010 Census, there were changes in the sampling area for Triadelphia and you need to be careful when comparing between the censuses.
+More information about the changes can be found in the section called Census-to-Census Observations ... (see below).

 Ohio County ...